WiscWebGroup/strayway/README.md

 The StrayWay is an online platform face to both providers(shelters or individual pet caretakers) and adopters, especially for animals with disabilities.
 Our app aims to get every stray disabled animal a real home.

+Note: This version of APP is for mobile use.

 # What we used
 - Frontend: React, Typescript, Vite
 - UI: Mantine